elastic/integrations/packages/nagios_xi/docs/README.md

 ## Compatibility

-This Integration has been tested against `Nagios-XI Version: 5.8.7`
+This integration has been tested against `Nagios-XI Version: 5.8.7`

 ## Requirements